-19. To what extent does your jurisdiction regulate the ability for products or companies to be referred to as "green", "sustainable" or similar terms?
+20. To what extent does your jurisdiction regulate the ability for products or companies to be referred to as "green", "sustainable" or similar terms?
 Who are the regulators in relation to greenwashing allegations?

-Such terms have not been legally defined in an act yet.
+Such terms have not been legally defined yet.
 Courts have come up with broad definitions, dealing with lawsuits based on the Unfair Competition Act (Gesetz gegen den unlauteren Wettbewerb).
-The EU Commission has introduced a proposal for a Green Claims Directive in March 2023, requiring businesses to provide credible evidence to support their assertions so as not to mislead consumers.
-The proposal may be introduced in the course of 2024.
+The EU Green Claims Directive (2024/825/EU) came into force in March 2024 and must be transposed into national law by March 2026.
+It requires companies to provide credible evidence for their claims so as not to mislead consumers.

-20. Are there any specific arrangements in relation to anti-trust matters and climate change issues?
+21. Are there any specific arrangements in relation to anti-trust matters and climate change issues?

-Sustainability as a policy priority can be found in: The Horizontal Block Exemption Regulations (HBERs), which are two regulations by the EU Commission, that allow certain research and development and specialisation agreements to be exempted from Art.
-101 (1) TFEU.

-Furthermore, the European Horizontal Guidelines, which provides guidance on the HBERs, and on how to assess various common types of horizontal cooperation agreements under Article 101 (1) and (3) TFEU.
+Sustainability as a policy priority can be found in the Horizontal Block Exemption Regulations (HBERs), which are two delegated regulations by the EU Commission, that allow certain research and development and specialisation agreements to be exempted from Art.
+101 paragraph 1 TFEU.
+Furthermore, the European Horizontal Guidelines provide guidance on the HBERs, and on how to assess various common types of horizontal cooperation agreements under Article 101 paragraph 1 and 3 TFEU.

-21. Have there been any notable court judgments in relation to climate change litigation over the past three years?
+22. Have there been any notable court judgments in relation to climate change litigation over the past three years?

-In 2021, the German Constitutional Court has issued a landmark ruling regarding the insufficiency of the former Climate Action Law to reach the climate targets set out by the Paris Agreement.
+The German Constitutional Court's decision in 2021, in which it stated in a landmark ruling that the Climate Protection Act at the time was not sufficient to reach the climate targets set out by the Paris Agreement, continues to be one of the most significant decisions on climate change in recent years.
 The legislator responded by moving up the "net-zero" goal from 2050 to 2045 and further stepping up the targets for emission cuts.

 "Climate lawsuits" in Germany against the state, as well as against private companies, continue to be of increasing importance.
 They include complaints to refrain from emissions intense behaviour or promotion of products as "climate-neutral".